42sol-eu/build123d/examples/readme.md

 ## lego / brick (build + algebra)

+todo: add svgs

+This example creates a model of a double wide lego block with a parametric length (pip_count).

 ## loft (build + algebra)

 This example demonstrates lofting a set of sketches, selecting the top and bottom by type, and shelling.